Utah lawmakers approve medical pot changes, despite concerns

-SALT LAKE CITY (AP) — Lawmakers in conservative Utah passed sweeping changes to a new voter-approved medical-marijuana ballot measure on Monday under a planned compromise that secured the support of the influential Mormon church but has sparked a backlash from advocates.
+SALT LAKE CITY (AP) — Lawmakers in conservative Utah passed sweeping changes Monday to a new voter-approved medical-marijuana ballot measure under a planned compromise that secured the support of the influential Mormon church but sparked a backlash from advocates.

 Supporters of the compromise cheered the vote, saying it would help suffering patients while creating safeguards against broader recreational use.